-Dependent coverage ends when your coverage ends or when a Dependent no longer satisfies the eligibility requirements for being a Dependent.
+Dependent coverage ends on the earlier of when your coverage ends or when a Dependent no longer satisfies the eligibility requirements for being a Dependent.

-- Your spouse's coverage ends on the date of your divorce or legal separation, determined under the laws of the state in which you live. - Your child's coverage ends on the end of the month in which your child reaches age 26, or later if the child no longer satisfies the rules for disability as described on page 17.
+- Your spouse's coverage ends on the date of your divorce or legal separation, determined under the laws of the state in which you live. - Your child's coverage ends on the end of the month in which your child reaches age 26, or a child age 26 or older no longer satisfies the rules for disability as described on page 17.